 At the same time, however, the global economic downturn has reduced the resources available to nature conservation funds and potentially reduced funding for research and nature conservation programs.
 As we can see, tourism has both negative and positive impacts, so it’s very important to rethink the way we travel.

 Going forward, it’s important to think about what we can all do to leave a lighter footprint and pave the way for reconnection with local communities and thus contribute to the long-term recovery of tourism.
 It’s important to increase travellers’ interest in rural areas, allowing social distancing and diversification of tourist flows while attracting new audiences, expanding the range of beneficiaries, and discouraging rural migration to the city.

 The tourism sector is also closely linked to other important industries, from agriculture to construction and transport.
 Thus, the tourism sector plays an important role in the circular economy, largely through the way they procure, use, and consume products, materials, and resources and enable their re-use.

 There are many things you as a traveller can do to make a difference.
 It’s important to do your research and ask questions.
 Ask your travel provider how they are contributing to the environment and local communities.
-There are also plenty of things you can do yourself to lighten your ecological footprint.
+There are also plenty of things you can do yourself to lighten your ecological footprint and promote regeneration.